apify/apify-docs/sources/platform/integrations/actors/index.md

 # What are Actor integrations?

  Actor integrations provide a way to connect your Actors with other Actors easily.
 They provide a new level of flexibility, as adding a new integration simply means creating [integration-ready Actors]('/platform/integrations/integration-ready-actors').
-Thus, new integrations can be created by the community itself, without relying on external parties.
+Thus, new integrations can be created by the community itself.

 ## How to integrate an Actor with other Actors?